juseg/alps/articles/erosion/response-referee1.md

 > manuscript (for example, ice cover deviations model – field bases LGM
 > extension).

+Indeed, it is our deliberate choice to avoid paraphrasing or duplicating content from the 2018 paper, where the preparation of the text and figures also involved a different author team.
+We believe this is justified given that both papers will be published open-access.
+Nonetheless, small additions were made.
+Please see our responses to your technical comments below.

 > The introduction gives a nice, relatively long (in relation to other
 > chapters) overview on different aspects of glacial erosion and resulting
 > features, and guides through problems to investigate them.
 Here, I don’t see